calculix/cae/README.md

 ## Improvements and bugfixes

 - During keyword's edit parse arguments and pass them to Dialog.
-- autoclose CAE if CGX is closed
+- Autoclose CAE if CGX is closed.
-- send CGX output to the treeView
+- Send CGX output to the treeView.
+- Settings Dialog: add buttons to Pathes to open files.

 ## New features